microsoft/msquic/docs/v1/StreamReceiveSetEnabled.md

 StreamReceiveSetEnabled function
 ======

-Enables or disabled receive callbacks on a stream.
+Enables or disables receive callbacks on a stream.

 # Syntax